biocodellc/ontology-data-pipeline/README.md

     sample_data/reasoned_data.ttl.csv
 ```

 In the above example, we call the ROBOT query sub-command and give an input file of `sample_data/reasoned_data.ttl` (this is the output of the above command), and tell it to use the `sample_data/fetch_reasoned.sparql` sparql command as a guide to produce the output file `sample_data/reasoned_data.ttl.csv`.
-Examples included in the test directory.

 ## Config Files

 Project configuration files include [`entity.csv`](#entity.csv), [`mapping.csv`](#mapping.csv), [`relations.csv`](#relations.csv), and any files defining controlled vocabularies that we want to map rdf:types to.
 The remaining configuration files below are found in the `config` directory.
 Together, these are the required configuration files we use for reasoning against the application ontology (e.g. [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/)).
 These files configure the data validation, triplifying, reasoning, and rdf2csv converting.